 Spicy Fried Rice with dried shrimps, carrots, green beans, eggs, and homemade fried chili paste.…

-A tutorial on how to make Crispy Fried Shallots and Fragrant Shallot Oil, a popular condiment in Chinese cooking.
-It is a must-have in a variety of dishes!
+A tutorial on how to make Crispy Fried Shallots and Fragrant Shallot Oil, a popular Chinese condiment.
+A must-have in a many dishes!

 Crispy Fried Shallots is one of the most used and popular condiments in Chinese cuisine.
 Most Chinese kitchens have a jar of it in their pantry.
 You see it in stir fries, rice dishes, meat dishes, noodles, and just about everything in between.